AIDDbot/ArchetypeExpressAPI/docs/api.rule.md

   - Use `async/await` for handler functions.
   - Clearly type request and response objects, including DTOs.
   - Utilize `sendSuccess(res, statusCode, data)` and `sendError(res, statusCode, message)` for consistent responses.
+  - Always use `import type` for TypeScript types and interfaces.
+  - Include file extensions (`.ts`) in import statements.
+  - Use single quotes for string literals in imports.

 ## 5. Application Layer (`*.application.ts`)